Gregorio Duvivier: Biography

-After being in a relationship for five years Duvivier and Clarice Falcão formally married in February 2014, however, by November that same year, ended their marriage.
+After being in a relationship for five years, Duvivier and Clarice Falcão formally married in February 2014.
+Their marriage ended in November that same year.
 He identified as an atheist.

-In May 2017, he and his troupe started the program Greg News inspired by HBO's own satirical news magazine Last Week Tonight with John Oliver in collaboration with HBO Latin America.
+In May 2017, he and his troupe started the program Greg News com Gregório Duvivier inspired by HBO's own satirical news magazine Last Week Tonight with John Oliver in collaboration with HBO Latin America.